Search

 Greeting

-SKKU’s dormitories have been rated as some of the best in Korea.
-It is currently organized into two main categories of haksa.
+SKKU’s dormitories are currently divided into two main haksa.
 The Humanities & Social Sciences Campus in Seoul has “Myeongryun Haksa” and the Natural Sciences Campus has “Bongnyong Haksa”.
-Altogether, SKKU’s dorms are comprised of 18 buildings with a capacity of as many as 5,000 residents.
+Altogether, SKKU’s dorms are comprised of 15 buildings with a capacity of as many as 5,000 residents.

 The importance of safety cannot be overemphasized.
 We will ensure your safety through thorough pre-inspection and management of our facilities.
 We will also develop and implement a variety of programs specifically designed to provide students with physically and psychologically stable conditions to live and study in.